TulipaEnergy/TulipaEnergyModel.jl/README.dev.md

 > pre-commit run -a
 > ```

+## Code format and guidelines

+This section will list the guidelines for code formatting **not enforced** by [JuliaFormatter](.JuliaFormatter.toml).
+We will try to follow these during development and reviews.

+-   Naming
+    -   `CamelCase` for classes and modules,
+    -   `snake_case` for functions and variables, and
+    -   `kebab-case` for file names.
+-   Use `using` instead of `import`, in the following way:
+    -   Don't use pure `using Package`, always list all necessary objects with `using Package: A, B, C`.
+    -   List obvious objects, e.g., `using JuMP: @variable`, since `@variable` is obviously from JuMP in this context, or `using Graph: SimpleDiGraph`, because it's a constructor with an obvious name.
+    -   For other objects inside `Package`, use `using Package: Package` and explicitly call `Package.A` to use it, e.g., `DataFrames.groupby`.
+    -   List all `using` in <src/TulipaEnergyModel.jl>.

 ## Contributing Workflow

 When the software is installed and configured, and you have forked the